andrewchambers/hm3/README.md

 The project is mostly for fun and learning, so do not assume it will be finished, especially if you do not help.

+The project name is just a placeholder for now.

 ## Planned Features

 - Distributable as a single C file (like the sqlite3 amalgamation).